AdobeDocs/marketo-learn.en/help/programs/leverage-the-flexibility-of-default-programs.md

 Out of the four program types, default programs are the most flexible and you can get creative with what to create.
-Learn about two common use cases: Webforms and paid media lead generation.
+Learn about two common use cases: Webforms and paid media person generation.

 >[!VIDEO](https://video.tv.adobe.com/v/3420137?learn=on)